newaetech/chipwhisperer/docs/debugging.rst

 .. warning::
     On Windows only a single process can control a USB device, so you need to disconnect from Python when using OpenOCD.
-See :ref:`Limitations` for other limitations and details.
+See :ref:`debug_sec_limitations` for other limitations and details.

 **************************
 Checking for MPSSE Support